Trekking in Nepal

 The key risk to consider is getting altitude sickness.
 We have designed our itineraries for gradual adaptation to high altitude.
-In practice altitude sickness is less likely to happen with a slow ascent.
+In practice, altitude sickness is less likely to happen with a slow ascent.
 We have contingency plans to treat you in the field and for evacuation back to Kathmandu if required.
-Having reliable communications is essential and we provide a satellite phone with every group.
-We send a first aid kit with our guides on our treks in Nepal.
+We send a first aid kit with our guides.
+Having reliable communications is essential.
+We provide a satellite phone to every group.

 How much does a trek in Nepal cost?

-The cost of our treks are included in the Dates & Price tab on each trip webpage.
+The cost of our treks is included in the Dates & Price tab on each trip webpage.
 This also shows What is Included and What is Not Included.
-We include the cost of the trekking permits and will arrange for you in Kathmandu.
-Your budget should include our land only price plus international airfare and insurance.
-You should bring some money for incidentals and also to tip the Nepalese trekking guide and porters.
+We include the cost of the trekking permits and will arrange these for you in Kathmandu.
+Your budget should include our land-only price plus international airfare and insurance.
+You should bring some money for incidentals and also tip the Nepalese trekking guide and porters.
 We provide guidance on suggested tipping amounts in our Pre Trip information.
 We also provide suggestions for how much money to take with you when on the trail.

 What are the best guidebooks for Nepal?